Sunaina715Sharma/Machine_Learning_for_begginers/README.md

 #Cost Function
 The cost function helps us to figure out the best possible values for a_0 and a_1 which would provide the best fit line for the data points.
 Since we want the best values for a_0 and a_1, we convert this search problem into a minimization problem where we would like to minimize the error between the predicted value and the actual value.

-We choose the above function to minimize.
-The difference between the predicted values and ground truth measures the error difference.
-We square the error difference and sum over all data points and divide that value by the total number of data points.
-This provides the average squared error over all the data points.
-Therefore, this cost function is also known as the Mean Squared Error(MSE) function.
-Now, using this MSE function we are going to change the values of a_0 and a_1 such that the MSE value settles at the minima.

 #CODING
 I HAVE ATTECHED A FILE NAMED "SIMPLE_LINAR_REGRESSION